 A Christmas Carol (1951) There are several versions of this movie, but the most highly rated is the 1951 version starring Alastair Sim.
 It is appropriate for ages 8 and up.
 (For a list of other versions, check out the A Christmas Carol FREE Unit Study.)

-Other Charles Dickens Resources
+Other Resources For Your Charles Dickens Unit Study

 Have you studied Dickens in your homeschool?
 Share below!